-Report claims new Baylor assistant, former Cedar Hill coach Joey McGuire pushing to flip recent stars
+Report: new Baylor assistant, former Cedar Hill coach Joey McGuire pushing to flip recent stars

 “I feel (McGuire) brings his own little swagger.
 He brings the juice.
 He’s already fired up.
 He brings it 100-percent every day and he loves what he does.”

-Some might feel that McGuire is crossing an ethical line by immediately attempting to steal the players he had groomed away from the schools they chose under his watch.
+Some might feel that McGuire is crossing an ethical line by immediately attempting to grab the players he had groomed away from the schools they chose under his watch.
 Yet that’s only a shade different from a coach like Texas’ Tom Herman grabbing recruits who had committed to him at Houston for his first class with the Longhorns.

 After all, all is fair in love, war and recruiting, the latter of which can sometimes feel like a combination of the prior two.
 Even if McGuire can’t pull in any of his current Cedar Hill seniors, the relationships he has across the state, and particularly in the DFW area, would seem to put Baylor in prime position to make headway there in future classes.